-She helped me realize my lifelong dream of seeing Ruskin Bond in flesh and blood with my very own eyes.
+She helped me realize my lifelong dream of seeing Ruskin Bond in flesh and blood.
 Had I reached a minute before or a minute later, our paths wouldn’t have crossed.
 Should I call it destiny, fate, coincidence, serendipity or just my luck?
 I could have been a serial bomber for all she knew, wanting to go inside the venue to blow it up into smithereens but didn’t have a pass (obviously).
 Perhaps she could see in me the same thing which had brought her there, a love for the written word and the worlds created by Mr Bond and a fervent desire to hear the man whose words were synonymous with our childhood.
 Any interaction was the cherry on top of a richly iced cake.
-At the last minute when he was leaving I was egged on my another young friend to go and get my book signed.
+At the last minute when he was leaving I was egged on by another young friend to get my book signed.
 And that’s how I spoke two sentences to him.
-I wasn’t going because everywhere he was surrounnded by hordes of school students or posing for group photographs.
+I wasn’t going because everywhere he was surrounded by hordes of school students or posing for group photographs.
 Mr Ruskin Bond exudes warmth and generosity.
 He actually had twinkling eyes that we read about in books.
 Larger than life yet down to earth.
 Yes I’m gushing.
 I was over the moon.

 This holiday season spread good cheer, it is infectious.
 And when you feel too lonely, remember solitude and loneliness are two sides of the same coin.